U.S. Schools Underreport How Often Students Are Restrained Or Secluded, Watchdog Says - WJCT

 “There is a process that is supposed to be naturally reflective. … If that’s not occurring, then we can’t reduce [restraint and seclusion] overall.
 And so that’s where the process breaks down.”

+Rubenstein also says that in some smaller districts, the number of incidents could really be zero, but it’s difficult to be sure when districts are hesitant to address and monitor seclusion and restraint.

+“We all need to remember that while it’s not super exciting to admit that this is going on in your schools, there is a lot that we can all learn from this process,” he says.

 Parents have told WAMU and Oregon Public Broadcasting that repeated seclusions and restraints have taken a toll on their children.
-One mother in Washington state said her son — after being restrained and secluded multiple times — throws fits just passing by a school in a car.
+One mother in Washington state said her son, who restrained and secluded multiple times, throws fits just passing by a school in a car.
 A mom in Fairfax County said her son became more violent after repeated seclusions, and began to hate school.

 Pamela Ononiwu, another parent in Fairfax, is concerned that inaccurate reporting nationwide will make it difficult for parents and guardians to support their children in public schools.